 - Toothbrush & paste.

-- Shower caddy/bag – if you’re sharing a bathroom, you’ll need something like this to carry your stuff to the shower.
+- Shower caddy/bag – if you’re sharing a bathroom, you’ll need it!

 - Folders/binders – keeping the 200 lecture slides you’re printing out a week safe and in one place as you go is going to save you a lot of stress down the line.